2021 Ibis Ripley AF

-Ibis just released the Ripley AF — as in, Aluminum Frame — which is the second model in their lineup they’ve given that treatment, after the longer-travel Ripmo AF.
+At the beginning of 2021, Ibis released the Ripley AF — as in, Aluminum Frame — which is the second model in their lineup to which they’ve given that treatment, after the longer-travel Ripmo AF.
 The Ripmo AF was more than just an aluminum Ripmo, though, and the Ripley AF has some additional tweaks compared to its carbon counterpart as well.
 So what has Ibis created with the Ripley AF?

 Ibis says that “The Ripley AF is our beloved, category-defying, short-travel, singletrack-scorching Ripley — rendered in aluminum, with more aggressive geometry.
 All the sizzle and pop of the carbon Ripley, now available as a complete bike at a wallet friendly, sub $3000.”

 Again in keeping with the standard Ripley, the Ripmo AF comes in four sizes, Small through Extra Large, and Ibis offers a seven-year warranty on the frame.
 Tire clearance up to 2.6” wide is on offer (and we can confirm that clearance), and a water bottle fits inside the front triangle on all four sizes.

-Ibis is currently offering two builds for the Ripley AF — a Shimano Deore option for $2999, and a SRAM “NGX” (i.e., a mix of SRAM NX and GX) spec for $3,499, and a Shimano SLX build for just over four grand at $4,099.
+Ibis is currently offering three builds for the Ripley AF — a Shimano Deore option for $3,199, a SRAM “NGX” (i.e., a mix of SRAM NX and GX) spec for $3,499, and a Shimano SLX build for just over four grand at $4,099.
 All come with a Fox 34 Performance fork and Fox Float DPS Performance rear shock, Ibis’s house-brand S35 Aluminum wheels, and the Deore and NGX builds get a KS Rage-i dropper post (125 mm travel on Small frames, 150 mm on Mediums, and 170 mm on the Large and XL sizes).
 The SLX build gets you a higher-end Bike Yoke Revive dropper (125 mm travel on S, 160 mm on M, and 185 mm on L & XL).

-The Deore build gets the full suite of Shimano Deore drivetrain and brake components, including the M6100 2-piston brakes with 180 mm rotors at both ends, while the NGX build features SRAM NX cranks, shifter, and chain, with a GX cassette and rear derailleur, paired with SRAM 2-piston brakes.
+The Deore build gets the full suite of Shimano Deore drivetrain and brake components, including the M6100 2-piston brakes with 180 mm rotors at both ends, while the NGX build features SRAM NX cranks, shifter, and chain, with a GX cassette and rear derailleur that’s paired with SRAM 2-piston brakes.
 The SLX build gets you full SLX components for the drivetrain and brakes.